 Though these numbers are only predictions, they still speak to the importance of early preventive action during the outbreak of a disease, especially with something as contagious as COVID-19.
 Studying the initial lag in response to the pandemic has also enabled modelers to estimate the effects of completely opening up the country.
 Now that states are beginning to loosen up quarantine restrictions — while there is still a lack of adequate testing — it’s likely that the spread of coronavirus could surge again if preventative measures are not respected, especially given the lag time between time of infection and show of symptoms.
 (Source)

-3. The CDC has released preliminary guidelines regarding antibody tests and their ability to determine immunity.
+3. Antibody testing: The CDC has released preliminary guidelines regarding antibody tests and their ability to determine immunity.
 Results show that the COVID-19 antibody tests are inaccurate almost half the time.
 Even when using the most accurate tests available, providers may still need to test patients twice.

 At this time, there is simply not enough data available to make any recommendations on policy, and preventative measures, such as wearing masks and social distancing, should continue to be respected to keep the public safe.
 (Source)